 3) Tip the model.
 Again, their job is waaay harder than it looks.

-4) Don't take pictures of the model's crotch and post them on Flickr.
-That's just creepy (see #6, below).
-In fact, only Dr. Sketchy's staff are allowed to take pictures or video at all.
+4) Only Dr. Sketchy's staff are allowed to take pictures or video of our models at our events.
 Press folks are exempt from this rule, but should contact us AT LEAST 24 hours beforehand.
-The model is agreeing to pose for folks drawing, not a photo shoot, so if we are going to make an exception, we at least need time to get his or her permission.
+The model is agreeing to pose for folks drawing, not a photo shoot, so if we are going to make an exception, we at least need time to get their permission.

-5) If the official photographer is standing in front of you, please be patient---s/he'll move shortly.
+5) If an official photographer is standing in front of you, please be patient---s/he'll move shortly.

 6) Don't be creepy.